f5devcentral/f5-rseries-training/docs/rseries_deploying_a_bigip_next_tenant.rst

 BIG-IP Next Tenant Deployments
 ------------------------------

-BIG-IP Next Tenants can easily be deployed via the F5OS CLI, webUI, or API.
+BIG-IP Next Tenants can easily be deployed via the F5OS CLI, webUI, or API or from the BIG-IP Next Central Manager Console.

 BIG-IP Next Tenant Deployment via CLI
 -------------------------------------